COVID-19 & eCommerce – Latest Updates on Shipping Non-Essential Items & More

 The government has specified these zones based on the COVID-19 cases and their severity in various districts.

-Even when delivering orders in the orange and green zones, delivery executives have to follow a strict protocol for hygiene and safety.
+However, when delivering orders, it is important that the delivery executives must follow a strict protocol for hygiene and safety.
 They must make use of masks, gloves, sanitizers, etc when delivering products.
 Also, social distancing needs to be followed wherever required.

 Before moving further to how you can deliver non-essential items to your customers, here is a brief recap of the timeline of how the lockdown impacted the eCommerce sector.